tluxf/Prague_marathon/README.md

 ## Data Analysis and Visualisation

 The .csv files with the aggregated results were imported into the excel file “prague_marathon_analysis.xslx”.
+Each data set was plotted into a graph, and where necessary, trend lines were fitted using a least squares method.